 It’s just human nature.
 You will ask people to test the website to see if forms work, see if links work and they will write you back telling you how they feel the color combination is not pleasing to their eye.

 They will let you know that they don’t like some of the images and even suggest some alternatives.
 It happens.

 Everyone Has an Opinion, But Not All Opinions are Equal

 Unless these people are stakeholders and “get” an opinion on such matters it’s important to pull this kind of opinion stuff out of their reviews.
 Why?
 Because it doesn’t matter what they think.

-That sounds cold but trying to bend to each and every person’s opinion is a loosing game.
-Things like design, imagery and sometimes even wording is subjective, remember that.
-Taking into the account of everyone’s option will lead to NEVER launching your website.
+Things like design, imagery, and sometimes even wording are subjective, remember that.
+Taking into account everyone’s opinion will lead to NEVER launching your website.

-However when Joe from accounting says that he finds the product page “confusing” or Jane from HR says the colors a too bright… skip it.
-Don’t even send this to your developer or designer, appealing to Jane and Joe at this point is a looser’s game.
+When Joe from accounting says that he finds the product page “confusing” or Jane from HR says the colors are too bright… skip it.

-That real user experience is invaluable and you will only get once the site launches.
-Unless of course you have the luxury (and budget) to run organized focus and testing groups which most organizations don’t.
+Real user experience is invaluable and you will only get it once the site launches.
+Unless of course, you have the luxury (and budget) to run organized focus and testing groups which most organizations don’t.

 Go ahead and let your new website into the wild and adapt moving forward.